pmccrind/secure-hash-1/README.md

-# secure-hash-1
+# Secure-Hashing-Algorithm-1
-Recreted SHA-1 in C
+Recreated SHA-1 in C